Happy 80s Birthdays

 Fun Fact!

-In 1987 One-Handed Pitcher, Jim Abbott Won the James E. Sullivan Award For the Nation's Best Amateur Athlete, While Pitching at the University of Michigan
+In 1987 One-Handed Pitcher Jim Abbott Won the James E. Sullivan Award For the Nation's Best Amateur Athlete as a Pitcher For the University of Michigan

 * Drafted #8 Overall in the 1987 Draft by the California Angels